aidenplabs/preflight-guard-action/README.md

 This action is for beginner builders and solo builders who want a simple pre-deploy check in GitHub Actions before launch.
 It is intentionally narrow.
 It looks for a small set of common red flags and writes a plain-language report you can review before shipping.

-Looking for the core CLI repo?
-See [preflight-guard](https://github.com/aidenplabs/preflight-guard).

-Looking for the GitHub Action version?
-See [preflight-guard-action](https://github.com/aidenplabs/preflight-guard-action).

 ## Who This Is For